dd-hebert/uv_pro/docs/quickstart.rst

 low signal window [-lsw]
 ````````````````````````
 The :func:`low_signal_window <uv_pro.process.Dataset.__init__>` sets the width of the low signal detection
 window (see: :meth:`~uv_pro.process.Dataset.find_outliers()`).
-A low signal outlier is a spectrum with very
+A low signal outlier is a spectrum which has very
-low total absorbance, and usually occur because the cuvette was removed from the spectrometer.
-Removing low
+low total absorbance across all captured wavelengths, which typically occurs when the sample is removed from the
-signal outliers is important because the baseline algorithm gives `preferential weighting to negative peaks`__.
+spectrometer.
+Removing low signal outliers is important because the baseline algorithm gives
-The presence of negative peaks in your data will significantly affect the data cleaning routine.
+`preferential weighting to negative peaks`__.
+The presence of negative peaks in your data will significantly affect
+the data cleaning routine.
 You can set the size of the window using the ``-lsw`` or ``--low_signal_window`` argument at the terminal::

     # Set the low signal outlier window size.